 The primary place you’ll build awareness is with the headline of your email.
 Your images and copy will also contribute to awareness, however, the headline is the primary, eye-catching, awareness-building device in your arsenal.

 While not every email will have a headline, most will—because they’re awfully important if you want to keep someone reading.
 (The most notable exception is text-only emails that are meant to mimic personal letters, though other emails you send may also lack headlines.)

-As we discussed in our email design lesson, four out of five people will just give your emails a glance or a skim.
-(PDF) But an eye-tracking study found that the first text people look at in an email is the headline—meaning it’s your best chance to hook someone to keep them from leaving your email.
+As we discussed in our email design lesson, two out of five people will just give your emails a glance or a skim.
+But an eye-tracking study found that the first text people look at in an email is the headline—meaning it’s your best chance to hook someone to keep them from leaving your email.

 Since people are glancing at headlines quickly and making snap judgments about whether to continue reading or move on, your headline should be short so it’s something the person can quickly process.
 People have maximum comprehension at 40 to 55 characters—our brains view that length as a sign that something isn’t too complex and will be easy to take in.
 But if you’re finding headlines at that size are too long, it’s best to go shorter, not longer.

 Studies have also found that with the average headline, people absorb the first three words and the last three words.
 That’s something to keep in mind as you’re writing longer headlines; the middle is the least likely part to stick in someone’s brain.
 In this example from Chubbies, the first three words (“10 power moves”) and last three words (“back on campus”) are the most important in a longer headline.

 Teaser versus benefit